silviufilote/silviufilote/README.md

 ## Hi there 👋

-I’m a **Data Science and Data Engineering** master's student at the **University of Bergamo**, with a strong background in **machine learning, software development, and data analytics**.
+I’m a **data science and data engineering** master's student at the **University of Bergamo**, with a strong background in **machine learning, software development, and data analytics**.
 My work focuses on **statistical modeling, AI, and optimization techniques** applied to real-world problems.

 ### 🚀 What I'm working on
 - **Machine Learning & Optimization**: Developing models for classification, regression, and decision-making.